Charith-Reddy-Pareddy/min-wage-difference-in-differences-study/README.md

 ## Status

 Complete.
-See [TIMELINE.md](TIMELINE.md) for the day-by-day build log, including every defect found and corrected along the way.
 The original 10-day build covered treatment classification through the final report;
 11 new scripts (`R/16`-`R/26`) and 4 extended ones (`R/08`, `R/10`,
 `R/11`, `R/15`) were added afterward for the power analyses, robustness checks, and mechanism investigation summarized above; `R/27`-`R/28` and